marionettejs/marionette.inspector/README.md

 }
 ```

-> Note this should go at the very top before your Application or View classes are defined.
+> Note this line should be placed after all underscore, backbone, and marionette REQUIRES, but before Application or View classes are defined.

 #### Frequently Asked Questions
 If you have any additional questions, check out our [FAQ](https://github.com/marionettejs/marionette.inspector/blob/master/docs/faq.md).